An Idyllic Experience At A Bali Silent Retreat

 I remembered that no matter how far I’ve advanced there is always work to be done and room to grow.

 The same happened with yoga: the more I practiced, the more comfortable I became.
 I started to enjoy the time when I could either sit in meditation or learn a new variation on a yoga pose.
 I looked forward to challenging myself in different ways.

 Confidence set in, but I’d still find myself facing a difficult pose or a day when I couldn’t escape my thoughts or feel at peace.
 I felt like I had regressed somehow.
 But then, I remembered that no matter how far I’ve advanced there is always work to be done and room to grow.
 It was around this time that I decided to really enhance my knowledge of yoga and meditation by heading to a retreat that focused on these practices.

 Bali Silent Retreat is an oasis among a sea of rice fields.
 The retreat’s mission is to help guide you through meditation and yoga while practicing rest and relaxation in silence and contemplation.

-The first time I made plans to visit Bali Silent Retreat, I was skeptical about whether I could stay quiet for an extended period of time; I’m such a chatterbox!
+The first time I made plans to visit Bali Silent Retreat, I was skeptical.
+I didn’t know if I could stay quiet for an extended period of time.
+I’m such a chatterbox!
 But just like taking the time to master a challenging yoga pose, being consciously silent for several days was difficult at first but easier as the days went on.

 The classes were made up of small groups so that each person got the individual attention necessary.
 The instructors were knowledgeable and friendly.
 Sessions were held outside, so in the morning, I sat among the mist of the sunrise and in the evening, I heard the animals chattering in the jungle.
 Being surrounded by new and beautiful nature made it easy to feel calm and focused.